 "I am a daughter of adventure." — Molly Brown

 In 1901 Margaret attempted to win a seat in the state senate although she withdrew from the race.
 In 1909, after 23 years of marriage, the Browns signed a separation agreement.
 They never divorced (their separation lasted until J.J.'s death in 1922).
 In 1912, Margaret, with more independence to pursue her own life, traveled to Egypt, Rome and Paris with her daughter and friends J.J. and Madeleine Astor in 1912.
-When she received word that her grandson was ill, Margaret booked passage on the Titanic.
-After the Titanic hit an iceberg, Margaret found herself in lifeboat #6.
+When she received word that her grandson was ill, Margaret booked passage on the Titanicopens a new window.
+After the Titanic opens a new windowhit an iceberg, Margaret found herself in lifeboat #6.
 Upon being rescued by the Carpathia, Margaret realized many women had lost everything from their families to their belongings, and raised $10,000 for aid even before the Carpathia reached New York City.
 And the nickname "Unsinkable"?
 That came from Polly Pry, a Denver gossip columnist.

 After the sinking of the Titanic, Margaret was famous.
 She campaigned for miners' rights, labor groups and women's issues.
 During WWI, Margaret traveled to France and eventually earned the French Legion of Honor for her activities.
 After the end of WWI, Margaret pursued her dreams of a career on stage.
 Margaret died in 1932 in her sleep.